 Many dog owners may not be familiar with agility competitions, where dogs navigate through an obstacle course while racing against the clock.
 Even for those who have heard of the sport, acting as a simple spectator can be a little intimidating.
-But in honor of the AKC National Agility Championship March 15-17, 2019, we are here to fill you in on the basics of watching an agility event — including a breakdown of each obstacle and how scoring works.
+But in honor of the AKC Agility Premier Cup presented by EEM on April 25, we are here to fill you in on the basics of watching an agility event — including a breakdown of each obstacle and how scoring works.
 Who knows, you may just be inspired to start training your pup after this mini introduction.

 A Closer Look at the Obstacles